deadlight/phantom-exercise/README.md

 I wrote very simple CSS for this set of pages using what I think of as a "loosely [BEM](http://getbem.com/)" style but I would push for much more structure and a common language for design elements.
 I would consider using a preprocessor like Sass if the CSS got any more complicated to take advantage of time and complexity saving features.

+I have stuck to using reletively-established CSS techniques with support across all modern browsers but I would like to do extensive browser testing and would tailor any CSS in a real project to the target broswer support matrix and use backwards-compatibility tools if required.

 Of course, there are many existing styling frameworks available and choice of styling would be influenced by such frameworks already in use by or endosed by the team or clients.

 ### JavaScript